sudheesh4/ChittiAssist/README.md

 # ChittiAssist

-Android based cloud-assistant (Google Gemini powered) through FLASK based server.
+A simple android based cloud-assistant (Google Gemini powered) through FLASK based server.

 User interacts with voice.
 Query is extracted to text and routed to FLASK server.